jakearchibald/jakearchibald.com/static-build/posts/2025/09/making-xml-human-readable-without-xslt/index.md

 - XSLT is an XML language for transforming XML, including transforming it into non-XML formats, such as HTML.
 - Browsers currently support a ~25 year old version of XSLT natively (examples coming up later).
-- The feature is barely used.
+- This feature is barely used.
 Usage is lower than features that were subsequently removed from browsers, such as mutation events and Flash.
 - The feature is often the source of [significant security issues](https://www.neowin.net/news/google-project-zero-exposes-security-flaw-in-libxslt-library-used-in-gnome-applications/).

-This leaves browsers with a choice: Take development time away from features that have signifiant usage and developer demand, and instead use those resources to improve (probably rewrite) XSLT processing in browsers.
+This leaves browsers with a choice: Take development time away from features that have significant usage and developer demand, and instead use those resources to improve (probably rewrite) XSLT processing in browsers.
 Or, remove XSLT from browser engines.

 Currently, [Chrome](https://github.com/whatwg/html/issues/11523#issue-3285251497), [Safari](https://github.com/whatwg/html/issues/11523#issuecomment-3149280766), and [Firefox](https://github.com/mozilla/standards-positions/issues/1287#issuecomment-3227145793) support removing XSLT.